 The dishes, as you’d expect from a triple AAA rated restaurant, were of a high standard and the scallops were particularly good, but overall, and this is me being really picky, lacking the ‘wow’ factor which makes for a truly memorable meal.

 On the theme of being picky then, a few other points to balance this otherwise glowing review: I was surprised to find I didn’t get a turndown service in a hotel of this quality, so after dinner I spent quite a while wrestling with the sets of heavy curtains in my room (some people hate turndowns but I love finding my room prepared for night time).
 On the plus side however, I did get an extra newspaper in the morning in addition to the one requested.

-These are, however, really minor points on what is a top hotel in Buckinghamshire and it really came into its own on the final morning of my stay.
+Stoke Park hotel really came into its own on the final morning of my stay.
 The Orangery, where breakfast was served, was been bathed in light, showing the grounds off to its best, and when I walked through the central lounge after breakfast there were already some very contented guests settling in for a full day’s relaxing.
 The hotel suddenly seemed very calm and quiet and belonging entirely to the guests which is as it should be.
 Having wanted to visit Stoke Park for a very long time now, I’m delighted that my stay more than lived up to expectations.

-Hotel information and to book Stoke Park hotel and country club
+Hotel information and to book Stoke Park hotel, spa, golf and country club